pdee/pdee/doc/commands-python-mode.rst

 -----------------
 Delete top-level at point.

-Stores data in kill ring.
-Might be yanked back using ‘C-y’.
+Stores data in kill ring

 py-kill-block
 -------------